 From Autumn 2017, in addition to the winter days, St John Scotland will be funding 20 daysí training for clubs through September and October.

 To arrange a weekend session for your university club with the St John Scotland Mountain Safety Instructor, simply email Ali Rose

 St John Scotland is a Scottish charity which spends a lot of time and money helping others through its commitment to life-saving and life-enhancing for those in need.

 In its mountain rescue capacity it has supported Scottish Mountain Rescue teams for almost 20 years.
 Most of the support has been in the form of provision of 4x4 vehicles and mountain rescue bases for teams.
 However, in 2015, in conjunction with Mountaineering Scotland, it started a new initiative called the St John Scotland Mountain Safety Instructor.

 In the past young people have unfortunately been at the top of the list of statistics of folk who have been involved in accidents in the mountains.
 Because of the high incidence of Scottish mountain rescue teams going to the aid of young people in the Scottish hills, St John Scotland decided that spending some money on an educational and instructional scheme might overall reduce the mountain rescue call outs and ultimately save lives.

-Students who have attended meets with Nick Carter have been enthusiastic about the skills learned and the benefits they have gained from the experience.
+Students who have attended meets with the St John Scotland Mountain Safety Instructor have been enthusiastic about the skills learned and the benefits they have gained from the experience.